jxltom/nodebin/README.md

 ## Features

 - Same API with nodebin.herokai.com, which provides binaries for node, yarn and iojs.
-- Replaced binary addresses by aliyun mirror, which can be used in mainland China
+- Replaced binary addresses by aliyun mirror, which can be used in Mainland China

 ## Getting Started